 The U.S. Department of State’s Bureau of International Narcotics and Law Enforcement Affairs (INL) works to keep Americans safe at home by countering international crime, illegal drugs, and instability abroad.
 INL helps countries deliver justice and fairness by strengthening their police, courts, and corrections systems.
 These efforts reduce the amount of crime and illegal drugs reaching U.S. shores.

-The United Nations Office on Drugs and Crime consistently ranks Belize among the top 10 countries in the world for homicides due to its small population and murder rate per capita averaging just under 40 per 100,000 residents.
-While the majority of murders and gang-related violence occur in the south side of Belize City, the rest of the country also experienced violent crime increases in the last several years.
-Belize suffers from ineffective law enforcement and judicial institutions, and the government is unable to dedicate sufficient prevention resources to sustainably reduce the rates of crime and violence.
+The United Nations Office on Drugs and Crime consistently ranks Belize among the top 10 countries in the world for homicides due to its small population and murder rate per capita, which averages just under 40 per 100,000 residents.
+While the majority of murders and gang-related violence occur in the south side of Belize City, the rest of the country has also experienced increases in levels of violent crime over the last several years.
+Belize suffers from ineffective law enforcement and judicial institutions.
+Conviction rates are low, and the government is unable to dedicate sufficient prevention resources to sustainably reduce rates of crime and violence.

 Belize’s porous and sparsely-populated borders and coastline make the country a major transit zone for narcotics and other contraband.
 Despite enhanced efforts to secure its territory, Belize’s Coast Guard, Defense Force, and police are hampered by limited funds, poor training and equipment, and lack of personnel.
 Belize’s judiciary is hindered by an inefficient court system, poor case management, insufficient numbers of trained prosecutors and judges, and a limited budget.